Returning myCOI User? Log In Here

 It’s no secret that construction projects can be dangerous, high-risk environments.
 However, as many of us working in the world of insurance understand, with great liability comes a great need for protection.

 Construction risks, financial risk, safety risks—there are countless reasons to try and mitigate risks in the construction industry.
+For companies overseeing construction projects, having a structured approach to risk is not optional—it’s essential.

 What Is the Construction Risk Management Process?

 Construction risk management is the process of identifying, assessing, and ultimately minimizing the level of risk involved in a construction project.
 With the many kinds of liabilities associated with this line of work, construction risk management becomes a necessary planning mechanism to save companies the headaches of less-informed strategies such as ‘hoping for the best’ and paying the price.
+Knowing the ins and outs of how to perform pre-project planning is important in risk management.

-Well-prepared firms and construction companies will therefore typically put together a risk management policy, which is an organization-wide framework outlining the effects that particular risks could have on jobs and defining the company’s standards for responding to common hurdles.
+Well-prepared firms and construction companies will therefore typically put together a risk management program and policies, which is an organization-wide framework outlining the effects that particular risks could have on jobs and defining the company’s standards for responding to common hurdles.
 They will also craft various risk management plans for different projects, assessing the variables involved in each scenario to analyze, anticipate, and plan to reduce the likelihood of the aforementioned risks.

 What Is the Construction Risk Management Process?